danielmosss/Taskadix/README.md

 * ✅ Overview for your week and your todos.
 * ✅ Ability to select a week to view.
 * ✅ Login
-* ✅ Responsive UI - Its ugly, only made it to be able to view my webapp on mobile.
-* ❌ Nice Responsive UI - I'm very bad at making clean and responsive UI's
+* ✅ Responsive UI (I did my best 😅 feel free to make a PR with improvements)
 * 🟧 Register - (Disabled endpoint)